By: Jay Mittelman

 By understanding what each work hour entails, you’ll know how much is needed from your employees in order for you to stay in the black.
 If you have staffers who would be receptive to working 4 days a week instead of 5 days for better home-life balance, consider the advantages and the savings.
 It may also be worth reevaluating your telecommuting permissions, since working from home does create some minor savings.

-One way to directly curb your labor burden is to reduce Perquisites, or voluntary benefits, such as health insurance, flexible spending accounts, and retirement plans.
+One way to directly curb your labor burden is to reduce Perquisites commonly referred to as "Perks", or reducing employer voluntary benefits, such as health insurance, flexible spending accounts, and retirement plans.
 You can make adjustments so that workers pay a slightly higher deductible, or you might convert pension plans to profit-sharing plans.
 Try to create an impact across the board; management and the C-suite should be included.
 Targeting people on the bottom rungs of the ladder and leaving the higher-ups unscathed will sour relations with your staff.

 According to a study conducted by Harris Interactive, 54 percent of U.S. adults say they are expected to work while on vacation.
 In such cases, the vacation isn’t truly a getaway.
 As a result, a small percentage of companies have been experimenting with unlimited time off.
 In return, the expectation is that some work will be completed even while the employee is away or out of town.
 Bigger companies in the public eye such as Netflix are doing it, and so are smaller companies.
 In most cases, the positives of this strategy appear to outweigh the negatives, but not all the votes are in yet.

 If this doesn’t seem like a realistic option to you, consider combining vacation and sick leave.
 Placing all time away from the office in one PTO bucket encourages autonomy, demonstrates greater trust, decreases leave-administration costs, and gives employees more flexibility, thereby increasing productivity at work.